Your domain: Bioimaging data

 Vendor libraries: Some vendors provide open source libraries for parsing their proprietary file formats.
 See libCZI from Zeiss.

-Open source translators: Members of the community have developed multi-format translators that can be used to access your data with needing to transform it.
-You will need to perform this translation each time you access your data.
+Open source translators: Members of the community have developed multi-format translators that can be used to access your data on-the-fly i.e. the original format is preserved, no file written on disk.
+This implies that you will need to perform this translation each time you access your data and, depending on the size of the image(s), you could run out of memory.
+Translation libraries include,

 - Bio-Formats (Java) - supports over 150 file formats